smerschjohann/tty0.it/content/posts/windev/wsl-custom-distro/index.md

 Now you know, how to create your own distribution.
 If you don't want to do that, but still profit from the `mount-home.service`, you can use the WSL distribution that I share in my repository.

 The repository also contains all files, that I mentioned in this post.
-In addition to the mentioned parts, it also adds:

-1. K3s (disabled by default, start with `systemctl start k3s`).
-2. Docker (can be disabled by `systemctl disable docker`)
-3. Necessary tools for WSLg and IntelliJ.
-Please raise an Issue or PR, if you want variants with preinstalled IntelliJ.
-4. A lot of utility tools for Kubernetes etc.

-The build is completetly automated using *Github Actions*, so you can verify the Release builds.
-The distribution is automatically build every two weeks, so that it includes the latest updates.
+The build is completetly automated using *Github Actions*, so you can verify the Release builds and spin your own if you like.
+I will update the Distribution on major changes like new OS releases or when I think a new tool would be nice to integrate.

+Feel free to create a PR for new distributions or additions to the existing once, if you have something interesting that you think everyone can participate from.

 {{< github repo="smerschjohann/wslbox" >}}